 The cement passes around the open lower end of the casing and into the annulus between the casings outer wall and the host rock formation.
 This is true for all casing strings except 30" conductor, which will be driven into the soil rather than being cemented.
 Any excess cement generated during the cementing activities will be circulated out from the well and returned to the jack-up rig and contained in the Drill Cutting Boxes (DCB) for transportation to shore for disposal in accordance with the existing BP AGT Region waste management plans and procedures.
 At the end of cementing of each casing string excess cement will remain in the jack-up rig cement unit and will be mixed with seawater to wash it out.
-The cement unit will be surrounded with barriers so cement will be contained and transferred to the DCBs on-board the jack-up rig for transportation to shore.
-There will be no planned discharge to the marine environment associated with cement or cement unit wash out.
+The cement unit will be surrounded with barriers so cement will be no planned discharge to the marine environment associated with cement or cement unit wash out.